 I qualified as an Occupational Therapist in 2001.
-My main area of expertise is lower limb amputation.
-I also have a great deal of experience of assessing and treating individuals with all types of abdominal surgery, vascular surgery, orthopaedics and elderly care.
+I have experience, in the acute hospital setting, of assessing and treating individuals with lower limb amputation, vascular surgery, abdominal surgery, orthopaedics and elderly care.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
-I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses
+I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.